la-ldaf/ldaf-site/README.md

 #### End-to-end tests

+Note that the end-to-end tests expect to be run on test data; currently the only way to get this working locally is to remove your `.env` file if you pulled it from Vercel.

 Before you can run the end-to-end tests you'll need to install the browsers that Playwright uses under the hood:

 ```